* LME/ShFE arb: http://bit.ly/2wZSAEz (Updates with official prices)

-The rise in stockpiles was also a reminder that about 7 million tonnes of aluminum is sitting outside the exchange warehouse system after market surpluses in recent years, said Julius Baer analyst Carsten Menke.
+The rise in stockpiles was also a reminder that about 7 million tonnes of aluminium is sitting outside the exchange warehouse system after market surpluses in recent years, said Julius Baer analyst Carsten Menke.

 TECHNICALS: Aluminium has fallen below its technically important 50-day and 100-day moving averages.
 Fibonacci support was at $2,110 a tonne.

-U.S. TARIFFS: President Donald Trump said he was considering options to address steel and aluminum imports including tariffs and quotas.
+U.S. TARIFFS: President Donald Trump said he was considering options to address steel and aluminium imports including tariffs and quotas.
 This is likely to drive up prices in the United States but have less impact elsewhere, Commerzbank's Briesemann said.

 HOLIDAY: The Shanghai Futures Exchange will be closed from Thursday, reopening on Feb.
 22, reducing trading activity.

 DOLLAR: The dollar has weakened this week, supporting metals by making them cheaper for users of other currencies.
 U.S. January inflation data due at 1330 GMT could affect the exchange rate.

 YUAN: Economists polled by Reuters said that the Chinese yuan would erase most of its substantial gains against the dollar since the start of the year, reducing the buying power of Chinese investors.